-The above transportation network changes were first tested in a near term future scenario (2015) to ensure their intended benefits.
-This lead to some detailed refinement which included, for example, reducing the extent of the Albany Street pedestrian improvements from the southbound I-93 on-ramp to south of East Berkeley due to vehicular capacity needs.
+The above transportation network changes were first tested in a near-term future scenario (2015) to ensure their intended benefits.
+This led to some detailed refinement which included, for example, reducing the extent of the proposed Albany Street project from the southbound I-93 on-ramp to south of East Berkeley due to vehicular capacity needs.

 With transportation network capacity being one of the primary limiting factors to future growth and development, the next logical step was to test a hypothetical "full-build" scenario based on potential future zoning.
-To do this, staff identified every potential future development/ redevelopment site in the study area and calculated potential new square feet of development.
+To do this, staff identified every potential future development/ redevelopment site in the Study Area and calculated the total potential amount of new square feet of development.
 While an initial more aggressive increase in development rights yielded an over-burdened network, the impacts of the current proposed zoning changes were projected on the traffic network and are considered sustainable.
 In the end, what amounted to the additional vehicular trips of 7.3 million square feet of development were added to the traffic model networks.
-The graphics below indicate the LOS in both the AM and PM peak periods for all major intersections in the study area for a full-build scenario.
+The graphics on this page and the next indicate the LOS in both the AM and PM peak periods for all major intersections in the Study Area for a full-build scenario.
 This analysis includes the above package of proposed network changes.